-From 20th March 2020 parents were asked to keep their children at home, wherever possible and where it was safer to do so.
-Schools are to remain open only for those children of workers critical to the COVID-19 response and children who are vulnerable, with an EHCP or have an allocated Social Worker.
+From 20th March 2020 parents were asked to keep their children at home, wherever possible and where it was safer to do so to slow to spread of Covid-19.
+Many children will continue to remain at home during the initial stages of the phased return.
+However, from 1st June, we expect to be able to welcome more children back to Ely St John's.
+Priority will continue to be given to providing school places for 'key worker' children (those children of workers critical to the Covid-19 response) and those classed as vulnerable, with an EHCP or have an allocated Social Worker.